 The Introduction to Motion Course

-This three-day, hands-on Introduction to Motion Training Course starts with motion graphics fundamentals and moves into compositing, animation, and the world of 3D.
+This Two-day, hands-on Introduction to Motion Training Course starts with motion graphics fundamentals and moves into compositing, animation, and the world of 3D.

 Explore new intelligent templates to quickly and flexibly create high-quality effects, titles, transitions, and generators as well as create rigs to adjust related parameters with a single control.

 |London Training Centre||23rd Apr 2019||£436.0020% Advance Booking Discount|

 - Individual Apple Work Station

 - 21 hours of instructor lead training

 - Course Manual and Training Media

 - Course attendance certificate